psf/pyperf/doc/perf.rst

 factors like randomized address space layer (ASLR) and the Python randomized hash function.

-The total number of samples (runs x samples) should be large enough to get an uniform distribution.
+The total number of values (runs x values per run) should be large enough to get an uniform distribution.

-The "warmups" parameter should be configured by analyzing manually samples.
+The "warmups" parameter should be configured by analyzing manually values.
-Usually, skipping the first sample is enough to warmup the benchmark.
+Usually, skipping the first value is enough to warmup the benchmark.
-Sometimes, more samples should be skipped to warmup the benchmark.
+Sometimes, more values should be skipped to warmup the benchmark.

-By default, the number of outer-loops is automatically computed by calibrating the benchmark: a sample should take betwen 100 ms and 1 sec (values configurable using ``--min-time`` and ``--max-time`` command line options).
+By default, the number of outer-loops is automatically computed by calibrating the benchmark: a value should take betwen 100 ms and 1 sec (values configurable using ``--min-time`` and ``--max-time`` command line options).

 The number of inner-loops microbenchmarks when the tested instruction is